Faculty Research Interests

 Jennifer Teramoto Pedrotti

-Counseling psychology; the intersection of multiculturalism and positive psychology constructs such as hope, coping, and well-being; multiracial identity development; the effects of multicultural education.
+Counseling psychology; tshe intersection of multiculturalism and positive psychology constructs such as hope, coping, and well-being; multiracial identity development.

 Taylor Smith

-Development origins of Attention-Deficit/Hyperactivity Disorder (ADHD); prenatal environmental influences on neurodevelopmental outcomes; gene-environment interaction; epigenetics; meta-analysis.
-Ongoing research on the interplay between genetics/epigenetic factors and prenatal environment on ADHD risk.
+Developmental origins of Attention-Deficit/Hyperactivity Disorder (ADHD); prenatal environmental influences on neurodevelopmental outcomes; gene-environment interaction; epigenetics; meta-analysis.
+Ongoing research on the interplay between genetic/epigenetic factors and prenatal environment on ADHD risk.

 Debra Valencia-Laver